 Dental implants are widely considered the best tooth replacement option in dentistry today.
 However, they are a substantial investment which leaves many patients with further questions.
 If you are wondering about dental implants, you are certainly not alone and we’re glad that you are inquiring about this option.
 Being informed about dental implants, the treatment process, and the specialists and technology that are involved is the first step in deciding whether they are right for you.
 Providing education for our patients is a top priority at our Seattle, WA practice.
-This involves developing a genuine and open relationship between you, our team, and our oral surgeon, Dr. Matthew Epstein.
+This involves developing a genuine and open relationship between you, our team, and our oral surgeons.
 We’re glad you are investing in your long-term health by considering dental implants.
 We encourage you to read through these frequently asked questions and then schedule your consultation with Dr. Epstein to learn more.

 If you’re looking for a permanent tooth replacement, dental implants are your best (and only) option.
 Implants are designed to function like your natural teeth, providing health and aesthetic benefits as well.
 Choosing dental implants means you can enjoy eating, speaking, and laughing as if you never lost your natural tooth or teeth.